VR Organ Tuning Guide

 Observe the displayed values and average

-b) CTRLR EDITOR V-ORGAN indicates rpm and fall/rise times
+b) CTRLR EDITOR V-ORGAN shows real rpm and fall/rise times

 Using the tables: the given ‘value’ is the number to set in VR menu ‘Rotary’ (or CTRLR EDITOR), the brackets show the equivalent ‘rotations per minute’ (rpm) or ‘fall/rise/acc. times’ in seconds.